 Sheri McWethy-Kennedy is the full-time Innkeeper of our Bed & Breakfast, which is named for Sheri’s love of wild roses (the only ones hardy enough to grow at our elevation), and for her beloved rescued horse, Cimarron (Spanish for wild & untamed).
 Sheri purchased Cimarron as a spunky 7 month old colt in 1987 from a Washington State Indian Tribe where two herds of once domestic horses had been running wild for 15 years and faced a most certain near future of doom.
 After months of working on foot conditioning his band of 20 horses to enter a corral to eat – Sheri, with the support of a local Veterinarian and direct assistance of friends, caught him on St. Patrick’s Day 1987 and through trust, care, play and love, trained Cimarron herself to become a fabulous backcountry trail horse.
 Sheri’s deep and unique relationship continues with this life long companion as we celebrated his 25th birthday in 2011 and the 25th anniversary of his amazing rescue on St. Patrick’s Day 2012.

 It saddens us greatly to inform our guests that the beautiful Spirit of our “Star” of Cimarron Rose joined those in the heavens above on November 10th, 2015.
 He enjoyed 29 happy and healthy years.
 Our hearts will always be filled with the wonderful memories and everlasting love, friendship and partnership that we shared.
 He was gently laid to rest in our pet cemetery where visitors are most welcome.
-We hope that you’ll enjoy the sculpture in the garden in his honor.
 We wish everyone the deepest sense of love and the most joyous experiences of happiness like those shared with our beloved Cimarron these past 28 years.

 Sheri was raised in the Shoreline area north of Seattle, surrounded by diverse woodlands with natural lakes, peat bogs, clear streams, and rocky beaches with incredible tide pools.
 It’s no wonder that she has such an affinity for natural history, art, photography, gardening and animals (many of which she grew up with as beloved pets, including 5 orphaned squirrels she rescued and raised).
 Her deep caring for these animals led to a rewarding profession as a Veterinary Technician in Seattle and Albuquerque.